celo-org/qa-interview-assignment/README.md

 [Install Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 This is a large program and may take a bit of time if you don't already have it.

-Xcode is needed to build and deploy the mobile wallet to your iOS device.
+Xcode is needed to build and deploy the app.
 If you do not have an iOS device, Xcode can be used to emulate one.

 #### Install Xcode CLI